Brachytherapy for Breast Cancer

 Brachytherapy is a form of radiation treatment where a source of radiation is put inside your body (internal radiation).
 This can be an option for certain women after lumpectomy, depending on the size and location of the cancer.
 Brachytherapy allows a higher dose of radiation to go directly to the area where the tumor was before surgery.
-It can also be used to give an extra “boost” of radiation after radiation to the whole breast.
+It can also be used to give an extra boost dose of radiation after whole breast radiation.

 Brachytherapy is one way to deliver accelerated partial-breast radiation (APBI).
-APBI gives a larger dose of radiation over a shorter period of time.
-It only gives radiation to the area of the breast where the cancer was, not the entire breast.
-There are two types of brachytherapy used for breast cancer, intracavitary and interstitial.
+APBI gives a larger dose of radiation over a shorter period.
+It only gives radiation to the breast area where the cancer was, not the whole breast.
+Two types of brachytherapy are used for breast cancer, intracavitary and interstitial.

 Intracavitary Brachytherapy (Balloon Internal Radiation or MammoSite)

 This is the most common type of brachytherapy used for breast cancer.
-It targets the area where cancer is most likely to re-occur.
-This procedure uses a tube with a balloon on one end that is placed in the area of the breast where the cancer was.
+It targets the area where cancer is most likely to come back.
+This procedure uses a tube (catheter) with a balloon at the tip that is placed in the breast where the cancer was.
 The tube comes out of the skin through a small hole.
-This device can be placed either during lumpectomy surgery or afterward as an outpatient procedure.
+This device can be placed either during lumpectomy surgery or afterward as an outpatient (no overnight stay required) procedure.

 What can I expect during intracavitary brachytherapy treatment?

 The deflated balloon is placed into the space in the breast where the tumor was removed from.
-The balloon is filled with saline (saltwater), until it fits comfortably in the space.
-The opposite end of the catheter tube stays outside of the breast.
-Most people do not experience discomfort while the balloon is being placed or filled with saline.
+The balloon is filled with saline (salt water) until it fits comfortably in the space.
+The opposite end of the tube stays outside of the breast.
+Most people do not have discomfort while the balloon is being placed or filled with saline.

-Once the balloon has been placed, a CT scan of the breast is done to make the treatment plan.
+Once the balloon has been placed, a CT scan of the breast is done and used to make the treatment plan.
 The plan is made specifically for each patient.
-During the treatment, a machine (called an afterloader) places radioactive seeds into the balloon through the catheter for about 5 to 10 minutes.
-Typically, these are given as 2 treatments per day.
-The 2 treatments are given at least 6 hours apart.
-Often 10 treatments are given over 5 days.
-After completing all of the treatments, the tube and the balloon are removed through the existing hole in the skin.
+During the treatment, a machine (called an afterloader) places radioactive seeds into the balloon through the tube for about 5 to 10 minutes.
+Typically, 2 treatments are given per day at least 6 hours apart.
+The treatments are given over 5 days for a total of 10 treatments.
+After your treatments, are done the tube and the balloon is removed through the existing hole in the skin.

 Interstitial Needle-Catheter Brachytherapy (Multi-catheter Internal Radiation)